tobiasbriones/blog/mathswe/engineer/news/drawing-a-tree-on-canvas-with-xy-coordinates/cleaning-up-details-2023-10-06/index.md

 first-class article "Drawing a Tree on Canvas with XY Coordinates" to keep up with the current changes.

-These are initial updates that will become major updates to the article in the next integrations.
+These are initial updates that will become major updates to the article[2] in the next integrations.

 ---